 A Bit About Me

 I started writing early in the 21st Century.
 Over the years I’ve served an apprenticeship via taking part in courses and workshops, and entering competitions.
-A number of my short stories have won or been shortlisted for competition prizes, and after a couple of unsuccessful attempts at novels I was thrilled to have Truthsister taken on by Impress Books.
-Publication is in July 2018.
+A number of my short stories have won or been shortlisted for competition prizes, and after a couple of unsuccessful attempts at novels I was thrilled to have Truth Sister taken on and published by Impress Books (2018).

 My day job (now part-time) is as a scientist, and in that work I’ve had to write material for all kinds of audiences.
 I’ve always enjoyed reading, and for a good ten years I used to read bedtime stories to my children.
 We got through quite a lot of books, and on the whole the children humoured me while I chose my favourites . . .